pierrehanne/certifications/microsoft/DP900/README.md

 ### Audience Profile :grey_question:

 This exam is intended for candidates beginning to work with data in the cloud.
+Candidates should be familiar with the concepts of relational and non-relational data, and different types of data workloads such as transactional or analytical.

 ### Purpose :grey_question: